-Barrio del Carmen: make the most of a day in the heart of the city
+Ciutat Vella: get the most out of a day in the heart of the city

-Barrio del Carmen: make the most of a day in the heart of the city
+Ciutat Vella: get the most out of a day in the heart of the city

 From the Quart Towers to the Serrano Towers.
-From El Tossal Square to El Árbol Square.
-From Central Market to Mossén Sorell Market, you will find delightful buildings and spots along every street in Barrio del Carmen.
-To help you discover every one of them, we offer some tips for making the most of your visit to the neighbourhood.
+From the Plaza del Tossal to the Plaza del Árbol.
+From the Central Market to the Mossén Sorell Market, in every street of Ciutat Vella you will find charming buildings and corners.
+So that you can discover it in depth, here are some suggestions that will help you make the most of your visit to the most historic district of Valencia.

 Breakfast at Central Bar in Central Market